 - Inspect the Samsung Wireless charger cable.
 If you see any signs of fraying, it may suggest that the charging cable has run its course, and you need a new Samsung Charging wireless cable.
 If getting a replacement isn’t possible, use electrical tape or Sugru over the fraying portion and try charging.

 - And the obvious?
 Are you using the correct wireless charger?
 We use different smartwatches in our household, and most of these chargers look the same.
 Flip your charger over and use the right charger to charge your Galaxy watch.
 Old Galaxy Watch Active chargers may not charge your newer Samsung Galaxy watches.

 Galaxy Watch not turning on due to faulty charging

-Additional tip: With normal use of the watch, the side buttons on the watch can also accumulate dirt or debris over time.
+With everyday use of the watch, the side buttons on the watch can also accumulate dirt or debris over time.

-What does the Charger LED light mean?
+What does the charger’s LED light mean?